Skip to content

 Query Usage Analyzer

-The Query Analyzer gives you insight into how metrics are used across your observability environment.
+The Query Analyzer gives you insight into how metrics is used across your observability environment.

-It helps you explore query patterns, track usage frequency, and identify where metrics are being queried, so you can optimize cost, clean up unused data, and focus on what matters.
+It helps you explore query patterns, track usage frequency, and identify where metrics is queried, so you can optimize cost, clean up unused data, and focus on what matters.

 You can access Query Analyzer under Settings > Metric Data > Usage Analysis > Queries